GoogleCloudPlatform/fda-mystudies/deployment/kubernetes/README.md

     * A Kubernetes Ingress for routing HTTP calls to services in the cluster
   * pod_security_policy.yaml
-    * A restrictive Pod Security Policy that applies to the cluster apps.
+    * A restrictive Pod Security Policy that applies to the cluster apps
   * pod_security_policy-istio.yaml
-    * A looser Pod Security Policy that only applies to Istio containers in the cluster.
+    * A looser Pod Security Policy that only applies to Istio containers in the cluster
   * kubeapply.sh
     * A helper script that applies all resources to the cluster.
-Not required, the manual steps will be described below.
+Not required, the manual steps will be described below
 * auth-server/
   * tf-deployment.yaml
     * A Kubernetes Deployment, deploying the app along with its secrets.